eksctl-io/eksctl/userdocs/src/usage/eks-managed-nodes.md

 ## Handling parallel upgrades for nodes

 Multiple managed nodes can be upgraded simultaneously. `upgradeConfig` can be used to handle parallel upgrades.
-To avoid any downtime to your workloads due to upgrading multiple nodes at once, limit the number of nodes that can become unavailable during an upgrade as `maximumUnavailable`.
-Alternatively, use `maxiumumUnavailableInPercentage`, which defines the maximum number of unavailable nodes as a percentage of the total number of nodes.
+To avoid any downtime to your workloads due to upgrading multiple nodes at once, limit the number of nodes that can become unavailable during an upgrade as `maxnavailable`.
+Alternatively, use `maxUnavailablePercentage`, which defines the maximum number of unavailable nodes as a percentage of the total number of nodes.
 Note that this feature is only available for managed nodes.

 ## Nodegroup Health issues